srinivasyadav18/xapian-gsoc-plan/proposal.rst

 I am confident enough that the project would be implemented and completed properly on time.
-If in case some thing goes wrong , I would continue the work on go bindings after GSoC timeline as I am very much interested in this project and love to contribute to xapian and woud like to maintain xapian go bindings if Im allowed to.
+If in case some thing goes wrong , I would continue the work on go bindings after GSoC timeline as I am very much interested in this project and love to contribute to xapian and would like to maintain xapian go bindings if I am allowed to.
+After GSoC I would like to take up Java Bindngs Improvements and Python Bindings Improvements If none has take up those projects in
+GSoC.

 Project Timeline